 On the way to Todaiji, you’ll walk through the famous Nara Deer Park where hundreds of deer are roaming around freely in public.
-They’re super friendly to people and not dangerous, and you can pet them or feed them crackers for 200 Yen.
+They’re super friendly to people, and you can pet them or feed them crackers for 200 Yen.

 Next, you’ll see the old wooden Nandaimon Gate, a huge gate that is obviously feeling its age and has two Japanese demon statues inside guarding the entrance.

 Continue on the path and you’ll reach the main hall of Todaiji Temple.
 It’s surrounded by a wall in front, and you have to buy tickets to go inside.

 Todaiji is massive in scale, but the inside grounds are pretty bare, so you can walk through everything in about an hour or so.

 Inside the building, you can see the giant Buddha statue and some other interesting artifacts from the temple’s history.
 If you’re up for a challenge, there’s a pillar in the back of the building with a hole you can try to crawl through.

 The scale of the front doors and everything else at this temple is just epic.
 All in all, it’s one of Japan’s top sights!

 Any time of day is good for visiting Todaiji, although it can get a bit more crowded by noon.